Counseling Degrees & Licenses in California

 - Location: Los Angeles, California

-- Accreditation: WASC Senior College and University Commission (WSCUC); California Commission on Teacher Credentialing (CCTC)
+- Accreditation: The school counseling program is accredited by WASC Senior College and University Commission (WSCUC) and California Commission on Teacher Credentialing (CCTC); the MFT program meets California Board of Behavioral Sciences requirements for licensure

-- Expected Time to Completion: 49 units, two years, full- or part-time option
+- Expected Time to Completion: 49 units, two to three years, full- or part-time option (school counseling); 60 units, two years, full time

-NCU offers weekly start dates for their 100 percent online master of arts in marriage and family therapy program.
-No GRE, GMAT, or other graduate school entrance examination is required, but a previous bachelor’s degree from an approved institution is.
-NCU’s program is the first fully remote program to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+For the MFT program, no GRE, GMAT, or other graduate school entrance examination is required, but a previous bachelor’s degree from an approved institution is.
+NU’s program is the first MFT program to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 It’s also accredited by the International Accreditation Commission for Systemic Therapy Education (IACSTE), ensuring that students receive the high-quality training necessary to be effective marriage and family therapists.

 The program comprises 15 to 22 courses, or 45 credits, which can be completed in 33 months.
 Master’s students can find a practicum experience in their local area, while also conducting online sessions via video conferencing.
 Courses include foundations for graduate study in marriage and family therapy; treatment planning and traditional family therapy; recovery-oriented care and postmodern family therapy; systemic evaluation and case management; family therapy with children; systemic interventions in addictions; and assessing and treating family violence.